fuhrmanator/FamixTypeScriptImporter/vscode-extension/README.md

   - Press Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (macOS) - this should open the **Command Palette**.
   - Start writing and select the `Preferences: Open Settings (UI)` option.
 This will open User settings.
   - Toggle the `Extension` section.
 Scroll down, search and select `Ts2Famix`.
-  - For the `Output File Path` add the output file location where you want your JSON model to be stored.
+  - For the `Famix model output file path` add the output file location where you want your JSON model to be stored.
 For example, '*C:\Users\User\JSONModels\app.json*'
 - Open any file from this folder that has the `.ts` file extension
 - Press Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (macOS) - this should open the **Command Palette**.
 - Start writing `ts2famix` and select the `ts2famix: Generate Famix Model` option.
 This will trigger the command